wclr/babel-plugin-cycle-circular/README.md

 *NB!*
  Works with [`rxjs v4`](https://github.com/Reactive-Extensions/RxJS), [`rxjs v5`](https://github.com/ReactiveX/rxjs) and [`most.js`](https://github.com/cujojs/most) ES6 sources.
- If you want to use CJS source you should `require` Subject (or subject) manually.
+ If you want to use CJS source you should `require` `Subject` manually.

 ### Options